MatheusJCastro/meafs/README.md

 ## Installation

 There are many options to run MEAFS.
 We strongly recommend the use of Anaconda environment, but it is not mandatory.
-You can install it from pip or run directly the source code from the repository.
+You can install it with pip or run directly the source code from the repository.

 All the methods listed below work in Linux, Windows or MacOS **if you have python and gcc installed** (step-by-step to install for Windows users [bellow](<#step-by-step-for-windows-python--gcc>)).